lthimx/pnpbox1/README.md

 # pnpbox1
 basic integrated system for pick and place

+##visual overview
-# This is a visual overview of what the prototype does... for the moment, because it will does more "usecool" things.
+This is a visual overview of what the prototype does... for the moment, because it will does more "usecool" things.

 ![pnpbox1](images/visual_overview.gif)